dcos/examples/nifi/1.10/0.1.0-1.5.0/install/index.md

 # Installing from the DC/OS CLI

 To start a basic test cluster of NiFi, run the following command on the DC/OS CLI.
 Enterprise DC/OS users must follow additional instructions.
-[More information about installing _SERVICENAME_ on Enterprise DC/OS](https://docs.mesosphere.com/latest/security/service-auth/custom-service-auth/).

    ```shell
    dcos package install nifi